Tech Made Simple

 author photo

-What is Facebook Account Cloning & What Can You do about It?
+What is Facebook Account Cloning & What Can You Do about It?

-by Elizabeth Harper on June 17, 2022
+by Elizabeth Harper on May 28, 2024

 Facebook account cloning is a simple scam – but it’s easy to be fooled by it.
-A cloned account is a copy, that uses your profile photo and other public information to trick your friends into giving up their information.
-It may seem like a harmless prank, but these clones can cause real damage.
-A cloned account may convince your friends to send them money, collect passwords or other information, or dupe them into other scams.
+A scammer will make a copy of your real account, using your Facebook profile photo and other public information, to trick your friends with scams or spam that seem to be coming from someone they know and trust.
+A cloned account may convince your friends to send money, collect passwords or other information, or spam them with posts and messages for sketchy sites.
+For example, the cloned account could message your friend saying they need cash to handle some emergency – like, being mugged and needing funds to get back home.

 How do I know if my Facebook account has been cloned?